frefolli/cloud-assignment-docker/README.md

 Our FE ITs require a copy of our to be running in background.
 They ensure API request and handling is done correctly.
 These tests are designed to test the src/utils/\*Manager.js we created to abstract and centralize the API access.
 As such, they actually end up testing almost the whole tech stack: JS Managers $\Leftrightarrow$ Spring REST $\Leftrightarrow$ SQLite DB.

 The instance of BE is started as a standard linux job instead of a proper GitLab CI/CD Action service because otherwise it couldn't expose the needed port.
-It uses the `spring-boot:run` goal, thus we don't have to manually package the Spring Boot project, which would break our Pipeline semanthics.
+It uses the `spring-boot:run` goal, thus we don't have to manually package the Spring Boot project, which would break our Pipeline semantics.

 ### Package

 This stage produces as artifact the actual .jar file.
 When this stage fails, no artifact is produced.
 To do this `mvn package` command is used.
-The command takes adventage of the already-compiled files located in the cache and skip all the tests(re-running them would be redundant).
+The command takes advantage of the already-compiled files located in the cache and skip all the tests(re-running them would be redundant).

 ### Release

-The idea is to use the Dockerfile to build a container which has javajdk and sqlite on it, alongside the .jar file itself, then push the container to the gitlab registry.
+The idea is to use the Dockerfile to build a container which has javajdk and sqlite on it, alongside the .jar file itself, then push the container to the GitLab registry.
 The .jar file is the artifact produced by the previous stage, so it's required to run this stage in advance.

 ### Docs